 10.2.3 discuss and determine amendments to existing or the establishment of new management and employee compensation plans and of significant fringe benefit or welfare plans and submit key elements of such plans and any significant amendments thereto to the BoD for approval; 10.2.4 propose compensation for the BoD members, the CEO and the ExB members (including newly appointed ExB members) for proposal to the AGM for approval; 10.2.5 review and propose the overall variable compensation pool and the key sub-pools to the BoD for approval and provide the BoD with a review of the compensation process on an annual basis; 10.2.6 review and approve the compensation proposals for other individuals (e.g. individuals classified as "Covered Employees") as stipulated in the CC Charter; 10.2.7 receive periodic information on employee expense regulations; 10.2.8 inform the BoD on the decisions taken, review and propose any mandatory public disclosure of management compensation as well as the annual compensation report.
 11. Risk Committee 11.1 The RC shall consist of not less than three BoD members, who are appointed by the BoD for a term of one year.
 With the exception of the chairman of the RC, it may include non-independent BoD members, however the majority of the members must qualify as independent.
 The chairman of the AC shall generally be appointed as one of the members of the RC.
 The RC shall establish its own charter to be submitted to the BoD for approval.
 The members of the RC shall satisfy all additional qualification requirements as set forth in the RC charter.
-11.2 The RC shall, in particular, have the following responsibilities: 11.2.1 review and assess the integrity and adequacy of the risk management function of the Group, including risk measurement approaches; 11.2.2 review and calibrate: the risk appetite at the level of the Group as well as at the level of key businesses considering capital, liquidity, funding, credit, market, model and climate risks, illiquid investment activities, and jointly with the AC, significant matters of non-financial risk as appropriate; and major risk concentrations; 11.2.3 approve the list of countries to be monitored with internal country limits and propose the country limits allocated to such countries to the BoD insofar as this authority has not been delegated (see annex A II); 11.2.4 review and assess the business continuity management, risk measurement and management with respect to the internal control system, and annually the firm-wide risk management framework; 11.2.5 review jointly with the AC the annual assessment of the adequacy and effectiveness of the internal control system, the status of major infrastructure and committed change programs, as well as the control functions' input into remuneration; and 11.2.6 mandate the Credit Risk Review function.
+11.2 The RC shall, in particular, have the following responsibilities: 11.2.1 review and assess the integrity and adequacy of the risk management function of the Group, including risk measurement approaches; 11.2.2 review and calibrate: • the risk appetite at the level of the Group as well as at the level of key businesses considering capital, liquidity, funding, credit, market, model and climate risks, illiquid investment activities, and jointly with the AC, significant matters of non-financial risk as appropriate; and ■ major risk concentrations; 11.2.3 propose to the BoD country risk appetites insofar as this authority has not been delegated (see annex A II); 11.2.4 review and assess the business continuity management, risk measurement and management with respect to the internal control system, and annually the firm-wide risk management framework; 11.2.5 review jointly with the AC the annual assessment of the adequacy and effectiveness of the internal control system, the status of major infrastructure and committed change programs, as well as the control functions' input into remuneration; 11.2.6 review reports by the CRO on material risk matters; and 11.2.7 mandate the Credit Risk Review function.